Kursk State University Library: Overview

+The Kursk State University Library was founded July 22, 1934.

 Collection

-The library сollection has more than 700 000 units.
-It presents the scientific, academic and fiction publications, normative documents, theses and author's abstract of theses, electronic publications in various formats, etc. More than 10 000 copies of new publications and 400 titles of periodicals receive to the сollection each year.
+The library сollection has more than 700,000 units.

 Information technology

 The library uses the automated library-information system "Ruslan", which contains the online public access catalog of library collections, full-text electronic versions of the publications of the scientists of the University, full-text publications of the antique сollection (rare books and limited editions) of the academic library.
-The users of the library have access to the various legal reference systems and the various remote information resources.